Józef Retinger: Unwanted intrusion

 Dark days followed World War II when tensions rose between former Western and Eastern allies and in April 1946 Retinger's flat in Bayswater, West London, was broken into and his and his secretary's files ransacked by persons unknown.
 He reported the matter to Scotland Yard, but the Metropolitan Police were not overly bothered.
-As a result, Retinger escalated his complaint and ended up being interviewed by the British security services.
-His view was that the newly Communist embassy of the Polish People's Republic was responsible for the break-in.
+Retinger escalated his complaint and ended up being interviewed by the British security services.
+His view was that the newly established communist embassy of the Polish People's Republic was responsible for the break-in.

-From the moment Winston Churchill had made his "Iron Curtain" speech in Fulton, Missouri, in April 1946, Retinger turned his efforts to a modified European project he had harboured for decades.
+From the moment that Churchill made his "Iron Curtain" speech in Fulton, Missouri, in April 1946, Retinger turned his efforts to a modified European project he had harboured for decades.

 Vision for Europe

 After World War II, Retinger feared another devastating war in Europe, this time fought between "Russia" and "the Anglo-Saxons".
 He became a leading advocate of European unification as a means of securing peace.
 He helped found both the European Movement and the Council of Europe, somewhat to the dismay of the philosopher Count Richard Coudenhove-Kalergi, the post-World War I anti-bolshevist founder of the Paneuropean Union movement.